 Machinery exists for the harvesting and immediate post-harvest conditioning of energy crops.
-By comparing the performance of each harvesting system under experimental conditions, the project aims to: generate data on aspects that are currently poorly quantified, highlight the positive aspects of each system and identify potential routes to improvement and supply the results for Supply Chain Integration and Optimisation.
+By comparing the performance of each harvesting system under experimental conditions, the project aimed to: generate data on aspects that are currently poorly quantified, highlight the positive aspects of each system and identify potential routes to improvement and supply the results for Supply Chain Integration and Optimisation.

 The objectives of the work on agricultural machinery aim to: